The Hot Gardening Trends For Spring 2022

 Go peat-free.
 Pic: Shutterstock

 Just because you are gardening and utilising your outdoor space, does not automatically mean you are being more sustainable than otherwise, Harry says.
-“A study conducted in 2020 shows that 57% of councils in England charge a fee for garden recycling, which is a deterrent for many to properly dispose of their waste.”
+Many local councils charge a fee for garden recycling, which is a deterrent for many to properly dispose of their waste.

 So how can we ensure our gardens are truly sustainable and not adding to our carbon footprint?